AmandeepTomar/GenericsInjava/src/collectionsframeworks/list/list-readme.md

 - it extends `Collection interface` and `Collection interface` extends `Iterable` Interface
 - it is ordered collection
-- it can include duplicates
+- it can include duplicates and `null`
 - it provides full visibility and control over the ordering of elements.
 - ArrayList using 1-D Arrays under the hood.
 - `ArrayList implements Serializable,cloneable, Iterable, Collection,List,RandomAccess`
-- Initial capacity is 10.
+- Initial capacity is 10. increased by 50% of size when we reached at the capacity.
 - Resizing the array is really heavy operation O(N) so if we know that we need more that 10 or like 10000 items to be added in list them we need to create a list with initial capacity of 10000.
-- Random Indexing get(0)->`O(1)`
+- Random Indexing get(0)->`O(1)` , access the elements.
 - Insert item at given index , Remove at given index -> `O(N)`
+- When we add new element at the start of the list then we need to shift all the elements towards the right of the list that why adding at the start or beginning of the list is expensive `O(N)`.
+Same if we remove elements from the begning then it shift all elements to `LEFT` and it is also expensive operation of ~ `O(N)`
-- ArrayList are fast if we manipulate at last item.coz Java don't need to perform any shifting or operation.
+- ArrayList is fast if we manipulate at last item. coz Java doesn't need to perform any shifting or operation. -> `O(1). at last index.
 - If we check list is `list.contains(item)` it will take `O(N)`
-- The List.of and List.copyOf static factory methods provide a convenient way to create unmodifiable lists.
-The List instances created by these methods have the following characteristics:
+- The `List.of` and `List.copyOf` static factory methods provide a convenient way to create unmodifiable lists.
+The List instances created by these methods has the following characteristics:

   - They are unmodifiable.
 Elements cannot be added, removed, or replaced.
 Calling any mutator method on the List will always cause `UnsupportedOperationException` to be thrown.
 However, if the contained elements are themselves mutable, this may cause the List's contents to appear to change.
   - They `disallow null elements`.
 Attempts to create them with null elements result in `NullPointerException`.